A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 Please note that the Norwegian Embassy in Bangkok and VFS Norway Visa Application Centre do not co-operate with any visa agents in Thailand.

 Applicants are strongly advised not to deal with visa agents.
 They often charge high fees, offer false information, and in some cases have been found to compromise the overall credibility of an application by encouraging applicants to falsify information and documentation

 Please report any attempts at visa fraud from visa agents directly to the Embassy.

 The processing time for applications is normally up to 15 calendar days.
 In some cases, applications are sent to the Directorate of Immigration (UDI), and the processing time for these may be up to 30 days.
 In exceptional cases UDI may take up to 60 days to make a decision.

-In Thailand, you will in most cases get the result of your application within 15 days, and in many cases sooner, after the embassy has received the application and all supporting documents through the Norwegian Visa Application Center.
+In Thailand, you will in most cases get the result of your application within 15 days, or sooner, after the embassy has received the application and all supporting documents through the Norwegian Visa Application Center.

 The result of your application